alexclassroom/wp-crontrol/readme.md

 ## Description

-WP Crontrol enables you to take control of the cron events on your WordPress website.
+WP Crontrol enables you to take control of the scheduled cron events on your WordPress website or WooCommerce store.
 From the admin screens you can:

- * View all cron events along with their arguments, schedule, callback functions, and when they are next due.
+ * View all scheduled cron events along with their arguments, schedule, callback functions, and when they are next due.
  * Edit, delete, pause, resume, and immediately run cron events.
  * Add new cron events.
  * Bulk delete cron events.